Umm Al Nar culture: Occupation phases

-The Ubaid period (5,000-3,800 BCE) followed the neolithic Arabian bifacial era.
+The Ubaid period (5,000-3,800 BCE) followed the Neolithic Arabian bifacial era.
 Pottery vessels of the period already show contact with Mesopotamia.

 The Hafit period followed the Ubaid period.
 During the Hafit period (3200 - 2600 BCE) burial cairns with the appearance of a beehive appeared, consisting of a small chamber for one to two burials.

 The distinctive circular tombs of the Umm Al Nar period (2,600-2,000 BCE) distinguish it from the preceding Hafit period, together with finds of distinctive black on red decorated pottery and jewellery made with gems such as carnelian, sourced from the Indus Valley.

-A number of important Umm Al Nar sites in the UAE such as Hili, Badiyah, Tell Abraq and Kalba feature large, towers presumably defensive in purpose.
+A number of important Umm Al Nar sites in the UAE such as Hili, Al Badiyah, Tell Abraq and Kalba feature large towers, presumably defensive in purpose.
 At Tell Abraq, this fortification is 40 metres in diameter, but most are between 16 and 25 metres.
 These fortifications typically are built around a well, presumably to protect important water resources.

 During this period, the first Sumerian mentions of a land of Magan (Akkadian Makkan) are made, as well as references to 'the Lords of Magan'.
 Sumerian sources also point to 'Tilmun' (accepted today as modern Bahrain) and Meluhha (thought to refer to the Indus Valley).
-Akkadian campaigns against Magan took place in the twenty-third century, again possibly explaining the need for fortifications, and both Manishtusu and Naram-Sin and Manishtusu, in particular, wrote of campaigning against '32 lords of Magan'.
+Akkadian campaigns against Magan took place in the twenty-third century, again possibly explaining the need for fortifications, and both Manishtusu and Naram-Sin in particular, wrote of campaigning against '32 lords of Magan'.

 Magan was famed for its shipbuilding and its maritime capabilities.
-King Sargon of Agade (2,371-2,316 BCE) boasted that his ports were home to boats from Tilmun, Magan and Meluhha.
+King Sargon of Akkad (2,371-2,316 BCE) boasted that his ports were home to boats from Tilmun, Magan and Meluhha.
 His successor, Naram-Sin, not only conquered Magan, but honoured the Magan King Manium by naming the city of Manium-Ki in Mesopotamia after him.
-Trade between the Indus Valley and Sumer took place through Magan, although that trade appears to have been interrupted, as Ur-Nammu (2,113-2,096 BCE) laid claim to having 'brought back the ships of Magan'.Archaeological finds dating from this time show trade not only with the Indus Valley and Sumer, but also with Iran and Bactria.
+Trade between the Indus Valley and Sumer took place through Magan.
+Ur-Nammu (2,113-2,096 BCE) laid claim to having 'brought back the ships of Magan'.

+Archaeological finds dating from this time show trade not only with the Indus Valley and Sumer, but also with Iran and Bactria.
 They have also revealed what is thought to be the oldest case on record of poliomyelitis, with the distinctive signs of the disease found in the skeleton of a woman from Tell Abraq.